 Key Survey Findings from 600+ Recent and Expectant Parents

-This 40-question, 52-page survey reveals how to effectively educate parents, prioritize your marketing budget, and understand why parents bank publicly, privately, or not at all.
+Conducted in mid-2017, this 40-question, 52-page survey reveals how to effectively educate parents, prioritize your marketing budget, and understand why parents bank publicly, privately, or not at all.

 It identifies popular blogs, websites, and resources among expectant parents, and provides key insight into the minds of your prospective clients.